thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 which can either be publicly verifiable or not.
-While it is possible to run multiple instances of the issuance protocol in parallel, e.g., over a multiplexed transport such as HTTP/3 {{?HTTP3=RFC9114}} or by orchestrating multiple HTTP requests, these ad-hoc solutions varies from one implementation to the next.
-In addition, they cannot take advantage of cryptographic optimisations, and their cost always scales linearly with the number of instances.
+While it is possible to run multiple instances of the issuance protocol in parallel, e.g., over a multiplexed transport such as HTTP/3 {{?HTTP3=RFC9114}} or by orchestrating multiple HTTP requests, these ad-hoc solutions vary based on transport protocol support.
+In addition, in some cases, they cannot take advantage of cryptographic optimizations.

 The first variant of the issuance protocol builds upon the privately verifiable issuance protocol in {{ISSUANCE}} that uses VOPRF {{!OPRF=I-D.irtf-cfrg-voprf}},